Tobian language: Homonyms and near homonyms

-ŋøs: tired ŋo̯s: glans penis
+Some minimal pairs

-Accents Of Words And Sentences
+Stress and prosody

 Tobian utilizes both stress and pitch accents or tones.
 Compared to the other dialects, it uses less musical tone.
 It is not a tonal language because the tone does not change the meaning of the word.
 Although it is not tonal, the speech has a wide variety of tone variations that appear to be emotional rather than linguistic and either show emphasis or other semantic components.
 Stress accents are used but not as much as English or Russian.
 In the past, the stress marks would normally be placed on the last syllable of the words.
 In the present, the stress marks can be placed either on the last syllable or the second to last syllable.